 Although the four railroads shared both common ownership and the same headquarters building in Saint Paul, Minnesota, from the days of the James J. Hill era, four previous attempts at a merger between the Hill Lines (1896, 1901, 1927 and 1955) had failed.
 A preliminary study was approved and this began a fourteen-year-long detailed and complicated discussion between all parties and the United States government.In 1962 then-Presidents Macfarlane, Budd and Murphy addressed the Subcommittee on Antitrust and Monopoly of the Senate Judiciary Committee and put forth their reasoning for merger, stating that:

 "The competitive situation that has enabled trucks to secure an increasing share of intercity freight tonnage will be accentuated upon completion of the Interstate Highway network.
 Rather than weakening or removing competition, the creation [through merger or consolidation] of the stronger more efficient railroad system to preserve and heighten competition."
 (Railroad Mergers, 124)

 The merger plan was denied by the Interstate Commerce Commission repeatedly during the 1960s, and in 1966 Mr. Macfarlane left the presidency to become Chairman of the Board for Northern Pacific.
-He continued to work for the merger with his successor, Louis W. Menk, and finally on March 2, 1970, with Northern Pacific, Chicago, Burlington and Quincy, and Spokane, Portland and Seattle Railroads to form the Burlington Northern Railroad.
+He continued to work for the merger with his successor, Louis W. Menk, and finally on March 2, 1970, with Great Northern, Northern Pacific, Chicago, Burlington & Quincy, and Spokane, Portland & Seattle Railroads formed the Burlington Northern Railroad.

 For more information, please see Burlington Northern Railroad (Wikipedia).